nashpitre/nashpitre.github.io/blog/_posts/sailing the uncharted.md

+---
+layout: post
 Date: 11/19/19
-Permalink: uncharted
+permalink: uncharted

-# Sailing The Uncharted
+title: Sailing The Uncharted
+---

 I’ve accomplished a lot in my 33 years, and I still have so many things ahead of me.
 When it comes to my creations and career goals, I truly am just getting started.
 It's such an exciting thought, when I brainstorm on the roadmap and vision I have for the years to come.
 I'll always be just getting started, because my perspective continues to evolve, while my creativity and wisdom continues to grow.